Indus Valley Civilisation: Cities

 A sophisticated and technologically advanced urban culture is evident in the Indus Valley Civilisation, making them the first urban centre in the region.
-The quality of municipal town planning suggests the knowledge of urban planning and efficient municipal governments which placed a high priority on hygiene, or, alternatively, accessibility to the means of religious ritual.
+The high degree of forward-looking urban planning demonstrates the existence of well-organised local governments capable of formulating and executing a large-scale forward-looking development program, and which placed a high value on public health and hygiene, or, alternatively, accessibility to the means of religious ritual.

-As seen in Harappa, Mohenjo-daro and the recently partially excavated Rakhigarhi, this urban plan included the world's first known urban sanitation systems.
+As seen in Harappa, Mohenjo-daro and the recently partially excavated Rakhigarhi, this urban plan included the world's first known city sanitation systems.
 Within the city, individual homes or groups of homes obtained water from wells.
 From a room that appears to have been set aside for bathing, waste water was directed to covered drains, which lined the major streets.
 Houses opened only to inner courtyards and smaller lanes.
 The housebuilding in some villages in the region still resembles in some respects the housebuilding of the Harappans.

-The ancient Indus systems of sewerage and drainage that were developed and used in cities throughout the Indus region were far more advanced than any found in contemporary urban sites in the Middle East and even more efficient than those in many areas of Pakistan and India today.
-The advanced architecture of the Harappans is shown by their impressive dockyards, granaries, warehouses, brick platforms, and protective walls.
-The massive walls of Indus cities most likely protected the Harappans from floods and may have dissuaded military conflicts.
+The Indus Valley cities developed elaborate drainage and sewerage systems, described by archaeologists as well-planned and advanced compared with many contemporary societies.
+Their urban architecture included dockyards, granaries, warehouses, brick platforms, and massive protective walls, which were likely intended both as flood defenses and as fortifications.

 The purpose of the citadel remains debated.
 In sharp contrast to this civilisation's contemporaries, Mesopotamia and ancient Egypt, no large monumental structures were built.
 There is no conclusive evidence of palaces or temples.
 Some structures are thought to have been granaries.
 Found at one city is an enormous well-built bath (the "Great Bath"), which may have been a public bath.
-Although the citadels were walled, it is far from clear that these structures were defensive.
+Although the citadels were walled, it is far from clear that these structures were defensive; many may have been flood defenses.

 Most city dwellers appear to have been traders or artisans, who lived with others pursuing the same occupation in well-defined neighbourhoods.
 Materials from distant regions were used in the cities for constructing seals, beads and other objects.
 Among the artefacts discovered were beautiful glazed faïence beads.
 Steatite seals have images of animals, people (perhaps gods), and other types of inscriptions, including the yet un-deciphered writing system of the Indus Valley Civilisation.
 Some of the seals were used to stamp clay on trade goods.

 Although some houses were larger than others, Indus civilisation cities were remarkable for their apparent, if relative, egalitarianism.
 All the houses had access to water and drainage facilities.
 This gives the impression of a society with relatively low wealth concentration.